sabeeshvk/sabeeshvk.github.io/README.md

 layout: page
 ---

+## Reflections

+This is my "GitHub Pages" blog for technical and other random content.

+Follow the "Installation" instruction to setup your own "Github Pages"

+Add md files with date prefix to write your posts.
+Thats it.

 ## Installation

 Just fork this [repository](https://github.com/niklasbuschmann/contrast) and adjust the `_config.yml` to use with [Github Pages](https://pages.github.com/) and your page is done.